bzantium/bmssp-python/README.md

 1. Download and prepare the selected dataset (if needed)
 2. Load the graph from cache (if available) or parse from data files, then cache for future runs
 3. Display basic graph statistics
-4. Run the selected BMSSP version and measure execution time
+4. Run the BMSSP algorithm and measure execution time
 5. Run Dijkstra's algorithm for comparison
 6. Run Bellman-Ford algorithm (on smaller graphs only)
 7. Compare results and execution times